Manpreet-Singh-MS/Jenkins-Docker/README.md

 Connect to Jenkins shell
 ========================

-docker exec -it jenkins-blueocean bash -> Non-Root Access
+Run command: docker exec -it jenkins-blueocean bash -> Non-Root Access

-docker exec -it -u 0 {CONTAINER ID} /bin/bash -> Root Access
+Run command: docker exec -it -u 0 {CONTAINER ID} /bin/bash -> Root Access

 Python Installation in Jenkins Container
 ========================================

 Python Package does not comes with base image of Jenkins so we required to access the Jenkin shell with Root Access to download the Python Package.

-### Following command is to be executed to gain the root access :- ###
+#### Following command is to be executed to gain the root access :- ####

-docker exec -it -u 0 {CONTAINER ID} /bin/bash -> Root Access
+Run command: docker exec -it -u 0 {CONTAINER ID} /bin/bash to open an interactive terminal within the Docker Container as root (user 0).

+Run command: apt-get update and apt-get install python3 and apt-get install python3-pip to install Python3 and pip within the Docker container.